Ravali1312/Netflixdemo/README.md

-# eshop-ui-react
+# Netflixdemo

 Download and run the application by following these steps:

-1. Select the master branch of eshop-ui-react
+1. Select the master branch of Netflixdemo.
-2. Click on "Clone or Download" button of eshop-ui-react master branch
+2. Click on "Clone or Download" button of Netflixdemo master branch
 3. Then click on "Download Zip" button to download the project folder as zip.
 4. Extract these files
 5. Now Open Command Prompt(For Windows)